Cannabis in Israel: Legality

 Cannabis usage remains illegal and those found using it in public could face fines or, after the fourth offense, incarceration; offenses before the fourth result in fines used for education and rehabilitation efforts and do not result in criminal records; the third offense results in mandatory participation in rehabilitation programs.
 Enforcement appears to be lax unless cannabis consumption occurs in public, high-visibility places.
 Israel's liberal stance on cannabis stands in contrast to the rest of the Middle East region where in some countries "drug trafficking" is punishable with death.

 In April 2017, it was reported that Israel's government was considering further liberalization of laws concerning recreational usage.
 In November 2017, it was reported that Israeli Ministry of Health considering to withdraw its objection to making CBD component of cannabis legal.

 On April 20, 2018, Israeli pharmacies were legally permitted to begin selling cannabis oil under a pilot program.

 As of April 1, 2019, Israel decriminalized the use of cannabis for citizens over the age of 18 when used in private.
 Possession of a home-grown marijuana plant and buds are no longer a punishable offence.
 Adults caught in public with small amounts of cannabis are subject to a fine of approximately $275 for the first offence, and $550 if caught a second time.
 A third offence within seven years will open a criminal investigation.
 Decriminalization does not apply to soldiers, minors, or those with criminal records.
 However, otherwise law-abiding minors will be directed to rehabilitation programs.
 Activists lobbying for complete legalization do not support the new legislation, stating that the new law could promote stricter enforcement of the fines, whereas the police were hesitant to open criminal investigations on such large numbers of otherwise law-abiding citizens.

 Halakhic status

-In 2013, Hagai Bar Giora, an Israeli rabbi and member of the Kashrut Department, stated in an interview with Israel's Cannabis magazine that “if you smoke it, there is no problem whatsoever.”
+In 2013, Hagai Bar Giora, an Israeli rabbi and member of the Kashrut Department, stated in an interview with Israel's Cannabis magazine that "if you smoke it, there is no problem whatsoever."
 Bar Giora noted that hempseed, being a legume, is not kosher for Passover for Ashkenazi Jews, but is for Sefardic Jews who permit eating legumes on Passover.
+However, Orthodox rabbi Moshe Feinstein stated that cannabis was not permitted under Jewish law, due to its harmful effects.
+In 2013, Orthodox rabbi Efraim Zalmanovich stated that medical, but not recreational, cannabis is permitted.